astroport-fi/astroport-core/packages/astroport/README.md

 ### Liquidity Token Querier

-It returns liquidity token contract address of astroport pair contract.
+It returns the address of a LP token if that LP token is already available (has a pair) on Astroport.

 ```rust
 pub fn query_liquidity_token(